insin/react-heatpack/README.md

 If you pass `heatpack` a module which _doesn't_ contain a reference to `React.render`, _it will assume the module exports a React component_ and try to take care of rendering it for you.
 To disable this check and force the specified module to be executed directly, pass an `-f` or `--force` flag.

-## CoffeeScript
+### CoffeeScript

-CoffeeScript modules can have `.coffee` or `.cjsx` extensions.
+If you use CoffeeScript, it's also supported - modules can have `.coffee` or `.cjsx` extensions.

-`.cjsx` files will be transformed with [coffee-react-transform](https://github.com/jsdf/coffee-react-transform), allowing you to use JSX in your CoffeeScript.
+`.cjsx` modules will be transformed with [coffee-react-transform](https://github.com/jsdf/coffee-react-transform), allowing you to use JSX in your CoffeeScript.

-## CSS
+### CSS

 Require CSS files from your JavaScript as if they were any other module, e.g.: